Frequently asked questions about changing your address online.

 The 21-day deadline has remained unchanged since 1987.
 With the creation of the Régie de l’énergie in 1996, Hydro‑Québec indicated that it wished to maintain this bill payment deadline, which the Régie approved.
 It is still in effect and is presented in section 4.2.2 of the current Conditions of Service.

-If you receive your bill by regular mail, the delivery time is included in that period.
-If you sign up for Pre-authorized Debit and Online Billing, you can reduce the delivery time while doing your part to protect the environment.
+If you receive your bill by mail, delivery will eat into this 21-day period.
+By signing up for Pre-authorized Debit and Online Billing, you won’t miss a day and can access your bills at any time in your Customer Space.